InioX/matugen/README.md

 - Windows
 - Linux
 - MacOS
+- NetBSD
->**Warning** Matugen only supports setting the wallpaper and restarting apps on Linux for now.
+>**Warning** Matugen only supports setting the wallpaper and restarting apps on Linux and NetBSD for now.

 ## Roadmap